What "find a tracker" really means

 Scan nearby devices and read live signal strength

-Walk warm and cold to the exact hiding spot
+Use warm and cold cues to narrow the search area

 Work methodically.
-Sweep slowly across the space and notice where the cues peak, then narrow your search to that spot and check the obvious hiding places nearby.
-Because Bluetooth signals bounce around enclosed spaces like car interiors, take your time and confirm the hottest point from more than one angle before you start pulling things apart.
+Sweep slowly across the space and notice where the cues peak, then narrow your search to that area and check nearby hiding places.
+Because Bluetooth signals bounce around enclosed spaces like car interiors, confirm the strongest area from more than one angle before moving objects or panels.

 Why your iPhone's built-in alert is not enough